saucelabs/sauce-docs/docs/basics/sso/setting-up-sso.md

 ## Setup Overview

 First, set up a new SAML application in your [Identity Provider (IdP)](#setting-up-identity-provider).
-Next, enable and configure SSO in [Sauce Labs Team Management Panel](#integrating-with-sauce-labs-service-provider).
+Next, enable and configure SSO in [Sauce Labs Organization Management Panel](#integrating-with-sauce-labs-service-provider).

 :::note
 SSO at Sauce Labs is global.
 In other words, it does not matter in which region you set it up.
 Unlike to the [former SSO implementation](/basics/sso-deprecated/setting-up-single-sign-on), which has been deprecated.